California Governor Jerry Brown looks to sell China on his state

 “I can see Chinese manufacturing here,” Brown said.
 “How we pull that off with all our regulations and tax issues I don’t know.
 But I take a very individual view.”

-He is less interested, Brown said, of looking into concerns about conditions or other issues with factories that are actually in China.
-He is looking to convince the Chinese to send their money here.
+He’s less interested, Brown said, of looking into concerns about conditions or other issues with factories that are actually in China.
+He’s looking to convince the Chinese to send their money here.